NEOGENOMICS, INC. (NASDAQ: NEO - GuruFocus.com

 Did you lose money on investments in NeoGenomics, Inc.?
 If so, please visit NeoGenomics, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

 NEW YORK, Jan.
-5, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of NeoGenomics, Inc. ("NeoGenomics" or the "Company") (NASDAQ: NEO) between February 27, 2020 and April 26, 2022, inclusive (the "Class Period").
+10, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of NeoGenomics, Inc. (“NeoGenomics” or the “Company”) ( NEO) between February 27, 2020 and April 26, 2022, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Southern District of New York and alleges violations of the Securities Exchange Act of 1934.

 NeoGenomics provides cancer tests and testing services to doctors, clinics, hospitals, and pharmaceutical companies.
 Among the Company’s portfolio of tests are next generation sequencing (“NGS”) tests.
 NGS tests have become popular with pathologists in recent years because they can test multiple genes of a cancer simultaneously, making them more cost- effective and efficient than older legacy tests.